-After growing up in Newton, Mass., I studied political science at Yale, which is also where I made my first money from writing: a $100 prize for the best senior essay in comparative government.
+I grew up in Newton, Mass. and studied political science at Yale, which is also where I made my first money from writing: a $100 prize for the best senior essay in comparative government.
 I suspect it was also the only senior essay in comparative government.
-Then I joined the Teach For America program and worked as a third-grade bilingual teacher in the Bronx for three years, where I learned a lot of Spanish and taught a little English.
+After graduation, I joined the Teach For America program and worked as a third-grade bilingual teacher in the Bronx for three years, where I learned a lot of Spanish and taught a little English.
 Then I went to the Harvard Kennedy School for a Master of Public Policy degree, specializing in immigration policy infused with a stiff dose of economics and statistics.

-During this time I began freelancing for The New York Times City section, which no longer exists, and eventually quit my day job and started covering the Bronx for City.
-It was still a freelance gig, so I wrote for lots of other places as well, including Time Out New York, which I tricked into letting me write about food.
-That eventually led to being called a “Latino food expert” in Gourmet, which is the precise moment I learned what “expert” means: it is a person who a major publication says is an expert.
-What a joke.
-Speaking of jokes, I also sold a humor piece to the New Yorker that was never published, got paid and all, so I can legitimately say “I have written for the New Yorker” but not “My work has appeared in the New Yorker.”
+During this time I began freelancing for The New York Times City section, which no longer exists, and eventually quit my day job and started covering the Bronx for them as a contract writer.
+I wrote for lots of other places as well, including Time Out New York, which I tricked into letting me write about food.
+That eventually led to being called a “Latino food expert” in Gourmet, which is the precise moment I learned what “expert” means: a person who a major publication says is an expert.
+Another major and yet empty accomplishment: I sold a humor piece to the New Yorker that was never published, so I can legitimately say “I have written for the New Yorker” but not “My work has appeared in the New Yorker.”

 Then I wrote a book, Nueva York: The Complete Guide to Latino Life in the Five Boroughs, co-authored with Carolina Gonzalez; it was published in 2006.
 From April 2006 to December 2008, I wrote the Weekend in New York column in Travel section of the Times.
-And from 2001 to 2008, I taught a journalism course on interviewing techniques at the New York University School of Continuing and Professional Studies.
-That was fun.
-If I can ever stop traveling I’ll definitely try doing that again.
+And from 2001 to 2008, I taught a journalism course on interviewing techniques at what is now called the New York University School of Professional Studies.

-At the end of 2008, I relocated to Sao Paulo, Brazil, to continue writing for the Times Travel section, and work as Brazil correspondent for the international news organization Global Post, which launched on January 12, 2009.
-From Brazil, I also contributed to magazines like Wallpaper, Conde Nast Traveler and Food & Wine, as well as the Washington Post.
+At the end of 2008, I relocated to São Paulo, Brazil, to continue writing for the Times Travel section and work as Brazil correspondent for the international news organization Global Post, which launched on January 12, 2009.
+From Brazil, I also contributed to magazines like Wallpaper, Conde Nast Traveler and Food & Wine, as well as (once for) the Washington Post.